MR GARY NORTON

 She started her teaching career at a Boys only Government school before moving to Marist Brothers Linmeyer in 2000.
 As a passionate teacher, her goals are to inspire the students to find a love of life and learning - in all areas.
 Her personal interests in nature, the environment and belief that we can make this world a better place through our actions and words, underpins her approach to teaching and all those she works with.
 Mrs Fourie is currently teaching Grades 11 and 12 English.

-At present she is about to start the Catholic School's Office Growing Leaders course.
-As one of the Grade 12's Grade Heads, she strives to assist all our matric students to achieve their goals in their final year of schooling.
+In 2017, Mrs Fourie achieved a distinction for the Catholic School's Office Growing Leaders course.
+As one of the Grade Head to the Grade 12s, she strives to assist all our matric students to achieve their goals in their final year of schooling.

 MS JANDI DU TOIT